MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-daily.md

 ---
 category: 3.
 Schedules
-url_path: '/schedules/one-time'
+url_path: '/schedules/daily'
-title: 'Create one-time audit'
+title: '[SOON] Create daily schedule'
 type: 'POST'
-order: 13
+order: 14
 layout: null
 ---

-This method allows to create one-time audit for list of users.
+This method allows to create daily schedule for list of users.
+It will create audits each *repeatEvery* day.

 ### Request
 * The headers must include a **valid api key**.